-- Never install modem or telephone wiring during a severe lightning storm. - □ Never install telephone jacks in wet locations unless the jack is specifically designed for wet locations. - Be cautious when installing or modifying telephone lines. - Use your notebook only with the supplied AC adapter.
-To disconnect your notebook completely from mains voltage, unplug the AC adapter. - □ Please make sure that the socket outlet is easily accessible. - Never touch uninsulated telephone wire or terminals unless the telephone line has been disconnected at the network interface.
+- □ Never install modem or telephone wiring during a severe lightning storm. - Never install telephone jacks in wet locations unless the jack is specifically designed for wet locations. - Be cautious when installing or modifying telephone lines. - Use your notebook only with the supplied AC adapter.
+To disconnect your notebook completely from mains voltage, unplug the AC adapter.
+AC adapter mains connector and power cord: hazardous voltage to EN 60950.
+All other connectors for this notebook are SELV (Safety Extra Low Voltage), according to EN 60950. - □ Please make sure that the socket outlet is easily accessible. - Never touch uninsulated telephone wire or terminals unless the telephone line has been disconnected at the network interface.